mkruzil/extract/README.md

 extract.py
 ==========

-Python script to extract tabular data from ASCII text copied off a web page.
+Python script to extract tabular data from ASCII text copied from a web page.

 How to Use
 ==========